kiith-sa/ICE/docsrc/modding_reference/component_visual.rst

 vertices Vertices specifying lines.
 Lines are drawn between pairs of vertices:
          first and second is one line, third and fourth is another, and so on.
          There **must** be an even number of vertices.
-         Vertex color and line width can be chaged between vertices.
+         Vertex color and line width can be changed between vertices.
          Value of this tag must be of the ``pairs`` type.
 ======== =====================================================================